-To encourage parents to be involved in their child's early childhood education experience and help to enrich this experience by sharing their knowledge, skills, culture, interests and opinions with Educators and the Co-ordination Unit.

-Families' input and feedback are actively sought and considered.
+- AIM: Children (Education and To encourage parents to be involved in their child's early childhood Care Services National Law education experience and help to enrich this experience by sharing Application) Act No104, their knowledge, skills, culture, interests and opinions with Bill 2010 Educators and the Co-ordination Unit.
+Section: 323 REASON: Families' input and feedback are actively sought and considered.
 Where good communication and relationships exist between all stakeholders the best outcomes for children can be achieved.

-Children (Education and Care Services National Law Application) Act No104, Bill 2010

-POLICIES

-Families will be invited to comment on policy development & review.
-The service policy document is available to Families at the Educator's service or Coordination Unit.
-Draft policies are sent by email for review to Educators and families where applicable.

-ENROLMENT

-- The Co-ordination Unit refers parents/guardians to a suitable Educator with a vacancy and encourages them to contact the Educator for a meeting: Educators explain to parents/guardian's details about their individual service and gather relevant information from them; parent/guardian and Educator determine if the placement will be suitable. - The Co-ordination Unit enrols the child/ren.
-Parent/Guardians are provided with the scheme information and contact details. - Parents/Guardian provide any relevant updated information to the Educator and the Co-ordination unit, such as health, contact details and court orders.

-CHILD'S NEEDS

-- In order to facilitate communicate and establish the child's needs, Parents/Guardians are requested to give to their Educator, a completed Child Information Sheet indicating; their child's likes and dislikes; their child's routines; parent/guardian desired outcomes; any cultural, religious or personal requirements associated with the care arrangement. - Educators display a record of their curriculum/program of activities and experiences to enable parent/guardian the opportunity to provide comment in relation to their child's participation. - Whenever possible any relevant feedback Parents/Guardians provide will be used when evaluating the program and developing new programs. - Parents/Guardians will have access to written program information relating to their child's involvement.
+Education and Care STRATEGIES & PRACTICE: Services National POLICIES Regulations, 2011 Families will be invited to comment on policy development & review.
+The service policy document is available to Families at the Educator's service or Co-Regulations: 73, 75, 76, ordination Unit.
+Draft policies are sent by email for review to Educators and 157, 165 families where applicable.
+ENROLMENT • The Co-ordination Unit refers parents/guardians to a suitable Educator with a vacancy and encourages them to contact the Educator for a meeting: Educators National Quality Standards explain to parents/guardian's details about their individual service and gather for Early Childhood relevant information from them; parent/guardian and Educator determine if the Education and Care, 2011, placement will be suitable.
+QA 1.1.2, 1.1.4, 1.2.2, 6.1, The Co-ordination Unit enrols the child/ren.
+Parent/Guardians are provided with 6.2, 6.3 the scheme information and contact details.
+Parents/Guardian provide any relevant updated information to the Educator and the Co-ordination unit, such as health, contact details and court orders.
+KEY RESOURCES: CHILD'S NEEDS The Early Years Learning • In order to facilitate communicate and establish the child's needs, Framework Parents/Guardians are requested to give to their Educator, a completed Child Information Sheet indicating; their child's likes and dislikes; their child's routines; Links to Other Policies parent/guardian desired outcomes; any cultural, religious or personal Development & Education requirements associated with the care arrangement. - Educators display a record of their curriculum/program of activities and experiences to enable parent/guardian the opportunity to provide comment in relation to their child's participation. - Whenever possible any relevant feedback Parents/Guardians provide will be used when evaluating the program and developing new programs. - Parents/Guardians will have access to written program information relating to their child's involvement.